Quantum Zeno effect versus adiabatic quantum computing and quantum annealing: Generalization

 \section{Generalization}

 Having found that the quantum Zeno effect can pose strong restrictions on the performance of the adiabatic quantum search algorithm considered above, one might object that this could be an artifact of the special choice of the Hamiltonian~\eqref{EQ:adiabatic_search_algorithm} which would be absent for other Hamiltonians.
-In the following, we show that analogous restrictions should apply to generic Hamiltonians under suitable conditions.
+In the following, we discuss how to generalize our findings to generic Hamiltonians and show that analogous restrictions should apply under suitable conditions.

-Unfortunately, the generalization to generic Hamiltonians is complicated by the fact that the level structure of general adiabatic quantum algorithms is not fully understood.
-If we use the same initial projector Hamiltonian as in Eq.~\eqref{EQ:adiabatic_search_algorithm} but replace the final Hamiltonian by a more realistic version (e.g., bi-linear or tri-linear polynomials of $\hat\sigma_\mu^z$ matrices), we can still obtain analytic access to the eigen-states or eigen-energies and it has been shown that the minimum gap does also scale exponentially as $1/\sqrt{N}$ in this case~\cite{znidaric2006a}.
+Unfortunately, this generalization is complicated by the fact that the level structure of general adiabatic quantum algorithms is not fully understood.
+If we use the same initial projector Hamiltonian as in Eq.~\eqref{EQ:adiabatic_search_algorithm} but replace the final Hamiltonian by a more realistic version (e.g., bi-linear or tri-linear polynomials of $\hat\sigma_\mu^z$ matrices), we can still obtain analytic estimates of the eigen-states or eigen-energies and it has been shown that the minimum gap does also scale exponentially as $1/\sqrt{N}$ in this case~\cite{znidaric2006a}.
 Going one step further and also replacing the initial projector Hamiltonian by a paramagnetic Hamiltonian $\propto\sum\sigma^x_\mu$ with the same initial ground state $\ket{s}$, for example, it has been speculated~\cite{farhi2001a} that it might be possible to achieve polynomial scaling of the minimum gap for NP-complete problems~\cite{lucas2014a}, but this speculation is under debate.
 For example, it has been argued~\cite{altshuler2010a} that disorder induced localization phenomena should induce a scaling behavior which is even worse than the Grover scaling, i.e., that the minimum gap shrinks faster than $1/\sqrt{N}$ for large $N$.
 In this context, it should also be mentioned that the polynomial equivalence between adiabatic and sequential quantum computing has been shown in~\cite{aharonov2007a,mizel2007a}.
 This implies that adiabatic quantum algorithms (in the absence of any environment) can achieve an exponential speed-up for factoring -- but it does not necessarily imply a similar speed-up for NP-complete problems.
 At present, it is probably fair to say that this issue has not been fully settled yet.